satansdeer/satansdeer.github.com/content/legacy-posts/mont-slides-and-video-timeline/index.md

 ## Why This Helps Product Demos

-A product demo changes often.
+A product demo changes .

 The copy changes.
 The UI changes.
 The feature order changes.
 A sensitive detail needs to be hidden.
 A callout should point somewhere else.